Nirajan426/Login-registration-Validation/README.md

 # User Authentication and Social Feed

 ## Project Overview
-EMIGO is a web-based application that provides user authentication (sign-up and login) and a basic social feed where users can view posts.
+It is a web-based application that provides user authentication (sign-up and login) and a basic social feed where users can view posts.
 The project includes HTML, CSS, JavaScript for front-end validation, and PHP with MySQL for backend authentication.

 ## Features
 - User Registration